No results for

 webcrypto

-While we intend to keep this module as simple and stable as possible, we may need to add features or introduce breaking changes.
-This could happen at any time until we release this module as stable.
+While we intend to keep experimental modules as stable as possible, we may need to introduce breaking changes.
+This could happen at future k6 releases until the module becomes fully stable and graduates as a k6 core module.
+For more information, refer to the extension graduation process.

 With this experimental module, you can use the WebCrypto API in your k6 scripts.
 However, note that this API is not yet fully implemented and some algorithms and features might still be missing.